jfecher/ante-website/content/blog/stable_mutable_refs.md

 ---

-# Let's Be Happy With What We Have
+# Lets Be Happy With What We Have

 For the reasons above, I don't think `!stable t` is useful enough to include as a core language feature in Ante.
 I hesitate to think it'd be useful enough to include in any language, truthfully.